Archie-M96/secure-serverless-fintech-vault/README.md

-# Enterprise-Grade Serverless Fintech Architecture
+# Enterprise-Grade Serverless Fintech Vault

+## Why I Built This
-This project simulates a real constraint financial institutions face: how do you build a secure document-processing pipeline without paying for infrastructure you don't need?
-Every design decision below from subnet isolation to the choice of VPC Endpoint over NAT Gateway was made to answer that question, prioritizing zero public-internet exposure for sensitive data and strict least-privilege compliance, while keeping the architecture cost-realistic for a constrained environment.
+I wanted to answer a real constraint financial institutions face: how do you build a secure document-processing pipeline without paying for infrastructure you don't strictly need?
+Every decision below — from subnet isolation to choosing a VPC Endpoint over a NAT Gateway — was made to keep sensitive data traffic off the public internet while staying cost-realistic.

-## 🛠️ System Architecture & Component Layers
+## What I Built

 ### 1. Network Layer (VPC Topology & Routing)
-* **Region:** N. Virginia (`us-east-1`)
-* **Design:** Segmented architecture dividing traffic at the subnet boundary.
-* **Public Subnet:** Attached to an Internet Gateway for managed external ingress/egress.
-* **Private Subnet (Secure Enclave):** Completely isolated from direct internet routing.
+- **Region:** `us-east-1`
+- Segmented architecture splitting traffic at the subnet boundary: a public subnet attached to an Internet Gateway for managed ingress/egress, and a fully isolated private subnet (the "secure enclave") with no direct internet route.
-* **Internal Routing:** Utilizes a custom Private Route Table connected to a Gateway VPC Endpoint (`com.amazonaws.us-east-1.s3`), ensuring all storage traffic remains entirely on the private AWS backbone, bypassing the public internet without the cost overhead of a NAT Gateway.
+- A custom private route table connects to a Gateway VPC Endpoint (`com.amazonaws.us-east-1.s3`), keeping all storage traffic on the private AWS backbone — no NAT Gateway cost overhead.

 ### 2. Identity & Access Layer (IAM & STS Trust)
-* **Framework:** Principle of Least Privilege (PoLP).
+- Principle of Least Privilege throughout.
-* **Implementation:** Deployed an IAM Role with an explicit trust policy allowing the AWS Lambda service to assume it via the Security Token Service (`sts:AssumeRole`).
+- Deployed an IAM role with an explicit trust policy allowing the Lambda service to assume it via `sts:AssumeRole`.
-* **Permissions:** Restricted strictly to VPC execution access (`AWSLambdaVPCAccessExecutionRole`) and a custom, customer-managed policy explicitly scoped only to the ARN of the specific S3 vault.
+- Permissions restricted to `AWSLambdaVPCAccessExecutionRole` plus a customer-managed policy scoped only to the exact ARN of the vault's S3 bucket — not `*`.

 ### 3. Storage Layer (Secure S3 Document Vault)
-* **Resource:** Amazon S3 with an isolated, dynamically generated global namespace.
+- S3 bucket with a dynamically generated, isolated global namespace.
-* **Data-at-Rest Protection:** Mandatory Server-Side Encryption utilizing the `AES256` cryptographic standard.
+- Mandatory server-side encryption (`AES256`) enforced at rest.
-* **Boundary Security:** Explicit `aws_s3_bucket_public_access_block` configuration applied, physically preventing public ACLs or bucket policies from exposing assets.
+- Explicit `aws_s3_bucket_public_access_block` applied, physically blocking any public ACL or bucket policy from exposing the data.

 ### 4. Compute Layer (Serverless Execution)
-* **Runtime:** Python 3.12 managed environment.
-* **Network Placement:** Physically deployed *inside* the Private Subnet, protected by a strict egress-only Security Group restricted to Port 443 (HTTPS).
+- Python 3.12 runtime, deployed inside the private subnet.
+- Egress-only security group restricted to port 443 (HTTPS) — nothing else can leave.
-* **Deployment Workflow:** Automated compilation via Terraform's `archive_file` provider, zipping local source code (`processor.py`) and calculating cryptographic hashes to ensure deployment integrity.
+- Deployment automated via Terraform's `archive_file` provider, which zips `processor.py` and hashes it to guarantee deployment integrity.

+## What I'd Do Next
+This is a strong v1 of the security posture, but at true enterprise scale I'd add KMS customer-managed keys instead of SSE-S3 for stricter key-rotation control, Cognito with enforced MFA for user-facing access, and CloudTrail data events on the bucket so every object access is individually auditable.